 Certainly you learned something at school, worked with some software programs, solved difficult case studies.
 Maybe you even helped your cousin or uncle with their accounting.
 Sure, you never had a job before, but you have experience with this or that and a lot of theoretical knowledge.
 Now it’s time to put everything into practice.

-If you apply for this job in a big corporation, you can simply say that you have no experience.
+If you apply for this job in a big corporation such as Ryan, you can simply say that you have no experience.
 They have excellent training program in place, and they prefer to shape candidates the way they want.
 As long as you have a degree in accounting or taxation, and enthusiasm for the work, it’s good enough for them to consider you for the position.

 How do you imagine a typical day in a work of a Tax Associate here?